The City’s concerns

 After quarry operations stop and the quarry fills with water, any damage to the aquitard could allow surface water to mix with groundwater, passing on bacteria or other contaminants.
 We want to make sure this never happens.

 Guelph is growing and we need to protect our drinking water.
 That’s why we’re always looking at new and innovative water supply solutions from conservation to improved infrastructure—so we can keep providing clean, reliable drinking water.

 The Dolime Quarry property is currently part of Guelph-Eramosa Township and is not included in today’s growth plans.
-In order for the City to accommodate a residential development, jurisdiction for the property would need to be transferred from the Township to the City, and we’d need to figure out how the development would fit into growth plans.
+In order for the City to accommodate a residential development, jurisdiction for the property needs to be transferred from the Township to the City, and we need to figure out how the development will fit into growth plans.

-While the owners of the Dolime Quarry don’t agree with the City’s concerns, we’re working together on a solution.
+While the owners of the Dolime Quarry don’t agree with the City’s concerns, we’re working together on the solution.

-The proposed solution for revitalizing the quarry site would mean:
+The approved plan for revitalizing the quarry site means:

-- The Dolime Quarry would close sooner than expected
+- The Dolime Quarry will close sooner than expected

-- The City would take control of the quarry’s water supply, potentially freeing up 11 million litres of groundwater a day, some of which could be used for the City’s water supply
+- The City will take control of the quarry’s water supply, potentially freeing up 11 million litres of groundwater a day, some of which could be used for the City’s drinking water supply

-- The quarry would be replaced with a new residential neighbourhood—a more compatible land use in an urban setting
+- The quarry will be replaced with a new residential neighbourhood—a more compatible land use in an urban setting